 Let's talk about that last feature -- inhibiting the upshift when going into a turn on a winding road.
 Let's say you're driving on an uphill, winding mountain road.
 When you are driving on the straight sections of the road, the transmission shifts into second gear to give you enough acceleration and hill-climbing power.
 When you come to a curve you slow down, taking your foot off the gas pedal and possibly applying the brake.
 Most transmissions will upshift to third gear, or even overdrive, when you take your foot off the gas.
 Then when you accelerate out of the curve, they will downshift again.
 But if you were driving a manual transmission car, you would probably leave the car in the same gear the whole time.
 Some automatic transmissions with advanced control systems can detect this situation after you have gone around a couple of the curves, and "learn" not to upshift again.

-For more information on automatic transmissions and related topics, check out the links on the next page.
+For more information on automatic transmissions and related topics, check out the links below.